Documentation Index Fetch the complete documentation index at: https://docs.glyphformac.com/llms.txt

 { path: string, text: string, base_mtime_ms?: number } → TextFileWriteResult

-Writes a text file atomically
+Writes a text file atomically const result = await invoke ( 'space_write_text' , {

-text: '# Hello World',
+text: '# Hello World' ,

-base_mtime_ms: doc.mtime_ms // Optional: detect conflicts
+base_mtime_ms: doc . mtime_ms // Optional: detect conflicts

 });